Tanzu for Kubernetes Operations on VxRail

 - Create route between workload and front-end networks.

-Currently only Default-Cloud instance is supported with vSphere.
+Currently only Default-Cloud instance is supported on vSphere with Tanzu.
 Access the Default-Cloud settings via Infrastructure ->Clouds and click the pencil icon to edit the cloud configuration.

 - On the Infrastructure tab, fill in the IP address, username, and password for vCenter Server.
 Ensure that under access permissions “Write” is selected.
 NSX Advanced Load Balancer requires write permissions to vCenter to creating, modifying, and removing Service Engines or other resources automatically as requirements change.

-- One the Data Center tab select your data center.
+- On the Data Center tab select your data center.

 - On the Network tab, select network designated for NSX Advanced Load Balancer management network, IP subnet, default gateway and an IP range for the static pool.